 Final action on all business shall be taken by a majority vote of those members present and voting.
 Final action on any business not included on the agenda distributed to the Faculty at least seven days before the meeting may be taken at the meeting to which it is first submitted only by consent of two-thirds of the members present and voting.
 Otherwise, final action upon such business shall be postponed to the next meeting of the Faculty.
-Amendment to Sections III, IV, V, VI, VII, IX, and X of the Faculty Handbook, may be made only by a two-thirds vote of the Faculty, and with the concurrence of the President and the Board of Trustees.
+Amendment to Sections III, IV, V, VI, VII, IX, and X of the Faculty Handbook, may be made only by a two-thirds vote of Faculty members present and voting, and with the concurrence of the President and the Board of Trustees.
+Proposed changes to the above section of the Handbook must be distributed to Faculty at least one week prior to the vote.
 Except as specified in this Handbook, Faculty meetings shall be conducted according to the latest edition of Robert's Rules of Order.